whsxzh/XFrame/README.md

-# XPHP order name is xFrame
+# XPHP old name is xFrame

 Xphp is a data-oriented programming, very easy to learn php framework, features as follows
 1. easy to learn to get started